bazel-contrib/rules_nodejs/examples/parcel/README.md

 Parcel can do file-system watching, but this overlaps with [ibazel](https://github.com/bazelbuild/bazel-watcher) so this mode is probably undesirable under Bazel.

 Also, Parcel has a development server.
-This could be an alternative to the `ts_devserver` we recommend under Bazel.
 It would need to be hosted properly to see generated Bazel outputs from other build steps.
 See https://github.com/angular/angular-bazel-example/wiki/Running-a-devserver-under-Bazel